xDivisionByZerox/foodiefriends/README.md

 # Foodie Friends

-Foodie Friends is a platform that brings people together based on their shared love for good food.
-Discover, connect, and meet up with like-minded individuals who appreciate the same restaurants and culinary experiences.
+Foodie Friends is more than a typical dating app.
+Connect instantly with individuals who share your passion for good food.
+Skip the small talk and invite someone with similar tastes for an immediate real date experience.
+Discover, connect, and enjoy culinary adventures with like-minded food enthusiasts.

 #### Website URL:
 https://foodiefriends.online/